WhiteHouse/petitions/README.md

 *Generic Theme*

 The current codebase replicates the theme used on the White House website.
 In the future, we would like to provide a generic, "white label" Drupal 7 theme.

-*Streamline Petition Signing Workflow*

-The current workflow for a new user to sign a petition involves 1. creating a user account, 2. verifying the email address used to create the account by clicking a link in an email set to it and 3. returning to the petition to click to sign.
-The new workflow will start with 1. clicking to sign a petition and adding an email address, and 2. verifying the signature via email.
-Signing a petition will not require Drupal users logging into the site.

-*API Development*

-We would like to develop a set of read-only API methods that would allow users to retrieve data on open petitions.
-We would also like to develop API methods that would allow users to sign a petition via a third party website, but with some level of verification that confirms a valid email address to potentially receive a response.
-Developing these methods would greatly expand the appeal of this tool, allowing other organizations to control the user experience and flow for petitions within their own environment while still registering verified signatures against a We the People threshold.

-*Improved Social Media Integration*

-The current platform allows basic sharing of petitions, responses and other content on the site via social media platforms like Facebook and Twitter.
-In the future, we would like reduce the friction of signing a petition by making it possible to sign a petition in the context of a social network (e.g. by “liking” an object on facebook).

 *Mobile interface*